Cirrus SR22: Design and development

 The SR-series remains the only production airplane in its class to include side stick flight controls that combine aspects of a traditional yoke handle (referred to in the industry as a "side yoke").

 The Cirrus SR22, like the SR20, is equipped with the Cirrus Airframe Parachute System (CAPS), which can lower the entire aircraft to the ground relatively gently in an emergency.

-In 2004, the company introduced the SR22 G2 (Generation 2) and in 2007 the SR22 G3 (Generation 3).
-Both were defined by airframe modifications, G2 by fuselage and G3 by modified wing and landing gear.
+In 2004, the company introduced the SR22 G2 (Generation 2), and in 2007 the SR22 G3 (Generation 3).
+Both were defined by airframe modifications, G2 by fuselage, and G3 by modified wing and landing gear.

-In a 2012 Flying magazine review, then editor-in-chief Robert Goyer wrote that the Cirrus SR22 "is the most sophisticated single-engine civilian airplane ever built and by a long shot."
+A 2012 Flying magazine review stated that the Cirrus SR22 "is the most sophisticated single-engine civilian airplane ever built and by a long shot."

 In 2013, the manufacturer introduced the SR22 G5 (Generation 5) (there was no G4).
 Key changes were an increase in gross weight to 3600 lb and a standard five-seat cabin arrangement.
 The G5 received only minor changes for 2014, including integrated LED lighting and Beringer brakes.

 In 2014, the SR22 and SR22T had been the best-selling four- to five-seat fixed-wing aircraft in the world for 12 years in a row.

 In 2016, Cirrus introduced improvements to the SR Series, including Bluetooth wireless connectivity, remote keyless entry, a convenience lighting system, and an easy-access door latch.

 In 2017, the company introduced the SR22 G6 (Generation 6), with several major upgrades to the avionics and new navigation lighting.